 Here’s an example of what it might look like to describe the SEO Set-Up, where we solidify a client’s SEO foundation:

-SEO SET-UP
+SEO Set-Up

 This one-time project will establish a solid foundation for long-term growth.
 The project contains four phases, as noted below:

-- We get to know your business and your immediate goals while also ensuring we have the resources we need to be successful.
+Onboarding — We get to know your business and your immediate goals while also ensuring we have the resources we need to be successful.
 This includes obtaining access to your website, Google Analytics, and verifying your website with the Google Search Console.

-This phase focuses on analysis and strategic planning.
+Research & Strategy — This phase focuses on analysis and strategic planning.

 - Keyword Research: In-depth research to identify the words your audience searches for on Google.